 WHEN: January to early March

 The Carnival in Uruguay is one of the largest in the world.
-It lasts forty days!
+It lasts 40 days!
 This celebration is one of the biggest and is the longest running carnival anywhere in the world.
 The carnival begins with the selection of the prized Carnival Queen.
 This is followed by lavish parades and multiple festivities from around the globe.
-One of the most impressive sites to see are the carnival shows that take place on giant stages called tablados.
+One of the most impressive sights to see are the carnival shows that take place on giant stages called tablados.

 WHERE: Nice, France